instret/rust-book/src/ch10-03-lifetime-syntax.md

 lifetime annotation.
 We place lifetime parameter annotations after the `&` of a reference, using a space to separate the annotation from the reference’s type.

+>| This also constraints that the lifetime annotation is only applicable to a reference.
+For a non-copyable variable, the lifetime of it is simply the whole block (maximum), like the `string1`.

 Here are some examples: a reference to an `i32` without a lifetime parameter, a reference to an `i32` that has a lifetime parameter named `'a`, and a mutable reference to an `i32` that also has the lifetime `'a`.